What you can ask

 - MCP tab — static catalog of the tools the Assistant uses.
 Read this if you want to understand what each tool does.

-- Agents tab — read-only activity monitor of external MCP clients (Claude Desktop, Cursor, scripts) calling your server.
+- Agent Monitor (pop-out) — read-only activity monitor of external MCP clients (Claude Desktop, Cursor, scripts) calling your server.
+Opens in its own browser window via the pop-out icon on the MCP tab so you can keep an eye on Connections and the Activity Log while you work elsewhere.
 The Assistant is the in-product counterpart — same tools, different surface.

-- Taps tab / Pipelines tab — anything the Assistant creates lands here.
+- Catalog tab — anything the Assistant creates (taps and pipelines) lands here, grouped by catalog.
 The ”→ Open tap” / ”→ Open pipeline” links at the end of each conversation route you there.